Updated: May 28

 We need to do the opposite of that!
 We need to teach them about who they are and why they are awesome and we need to teach them that they should never apologize for being different or try to hide who they are.

 When we recommend talking to your child about their learning difference, we don’t want you to give them their specific label and then stop the conversation.
 We truly want you and your child to educate yourselves on the full nature of their difference.
-Educating your child about their learning difference doesn’t have to be negative process.
+Educating your child about their learning difference doesn’t have to be a negative process.
 Often times with learning differences, there are many strengths associated with the different way in which their brain works - spend a lot of time here!

 Being able to understand what your strengths and weaknesses are, the way your brain works, and why you struggle so much in certain areas is more freeing to your child than condemning because it gives them a valid reason why that isn’t “I’m dumb.”